chiteri/git-demo/README.md

 # git-demo
-A tutorial on how to use Git and Github
+A tutorial on how to use Git and Github for collaboration